abdelrahman-1111/Infrastructure-CICD/README.md

-# Terraform-AWS
+# Infrastructure CI/CD for NodeJS app
+## Brief on the project
+creating an automated pipeline using jenkins to create an infrstructure on AWS cloud using Terraform then deploy a Nodejs app on container in the private instance configured as slave node using Ansible, The application is connected to RDS and elasticCache then expose it using a loadbalancer.
+## Extra features
-creating an automated pipeline using jenkins to create an infrstructure on AWS cloud using Terraform then deploy a Nodejs app on container in the private instance connected to RDS and elasticCache then expose it using a loadbalancer  with 2 diffrenet workspaces (dev/prod) and 2 .tfvars file and uploading my statefile to s3 bucket to be synchronize with the changes my contributers do and to be able to trigger it with lambda function to send me mail with every update in it using AWS SES service
+uploading my statefile to s3 bucket to be synchronize with the changes my contributers do and to be able to trigger it with lambda function to send me mail with every update in it using AWS SES service
 ## Tools and Services i used in this project
 * Terraform for deploying IaC on cloud provider
 * AWS as my cloud provider
+* Jenkins for creating the pipeline
+* Ansible to configure my jenkins slave node
-* AWS Simple Storage Service (S3) to store my statefile
+* AWS Simple Storage Service (S3) to store my terraform statefile
 * lambda function to trigger any updates on the statefile
 * TLS provider to generate private and public keys to ssh the instances

-* AWS secret manager to store my private key
-### So, lets begin with the infrastructre i have deployed
+### So, lets begin with the infrastructre
 first i created a module and name it network to contains all my network configurations to be re-usable
 1. A VPC with CIDR range as a variable to be easily modified
 2. 4 subnets in it having CIDR range and availiablty zone as variables too